-Rates are statistically significantly different for blacks vs. whites
+\\ Rates are statistically significantly different for blacks vs. whites † Rates are statistically significantly different for Hispanics vs. blacks or whites

-White women in Georgia have higher rates of breast cancer than black women.
-When examining rates by geography, however, black women have higher rates in the larger metro areas, while white women have higher rates in outer-lying metro, metro-adjacent, and rural areas.
-The greatest disparity in incidence rates between black and white women seems to occur in suburban (metro-adjacent) counties.
+Statewide, Non-Hispanic white women in Georgia have almost the exact same incidence rate of breast cancer as non-Hispanic black women, and Hispanic women have a significantly lower breast cancer incidence rate.
+When examining rates by geography, however, non-Hispanic black women in the larger metro areas have higher incidence rates, while non-Hispanic white women in outer-lying metro and metro-adjacent areas have higher incidence rates, and incidence rates for non-Hispanic white and non-Hispanic black women are about the same in rural areas.
+The greatest disparity in incidence rates between non-Hispanic black and non-Hispanic white women seems to occur in suburban (metro-adjacent) counties.
+Hispanic women, on the other hand, have significantly lower rates of breast cancer than non-Hispanic black or non-Hispanic white in all rural and urban areas.

-White women in rural counties experienced significantly lower rates of breast cancer incidence than white women statewide.
-Black women in the smaller metro counties experienced significantly lower rates of breast cancer incidence than black women statewide.
-None of the other incidence rates for the various metropolitan classifications were significantly different from the statewide incidence rates for either race.
+Non-Hispanic white women in rural counties experienced significantly lower rates of breast cancer incidence than non-Hispanic white women statewide.
+Non-Hispanic black women in the metro-adjacent and rural counties experienced significantly lower rates of breast cancer incidence than non-Hispanic black women statewide.
+None of the other incidence rates for the various metropolitan classifications were significantly different from the statewide incidence rates for either race or ethnicity.

 In the state of Georgia, black women have higher mortality rates from breast cancer than white women, regardless of geography.
 The widest disparities in mortality rates exist in the largest metro areas and rural counties.
 In those areas, the disparity between black and white mortality rates is statistically significant.
-None of the mortality rates for any of the metropolitan classifications were significantly different from the statewide mortality rates for either race.
+Black women in the smaller metro counties had a significantly lower mortality rate than black women statewide.
+None of the other mortality rates for any of the metropolitan classifications were significantly different from the statewide mortality rates for either race.

-Health Districts in southern and northwest Georgia have significantly lower breast cancer incidence rates than the state as a whole, and several health districts surrounding the metro Atlanta/North Georgia area as well as the coast have significantly higher rates.
-When looking at stage at diagnosis, women in eastern and southern health districts experience higher percentages of late stage breast cancer diagnoses than women in north Georgia and metro Atlanta.
+Public Health Districts in southern and northwest Georgia have significantly lower breast cancer incidence rates than the state as a whole, and two Public Health Districts in the metro Atlanta area (Public Health District 3-4 - Lawrenceville and Public Health District 3-5 - DeKalb) as well as one in the east (Public Health District 6 - Augusta) have significantly higher rates.
+When looking at stage at diagnosis, with few exceptions, women in eastern and southern Public Health Districts have higher frequencies of late stage breast cancer diagnoses than women in north Georgia and much of metro Atlanta.
 Screening may play a large role in this phenomenon; women in rural areas may not have adequate access to screening and would therefore not be diagnosed as often.
-In addition, lack of awareness about the importance of screening may prevent women from having regular screenings that might lead to earlier diagnoses.
+In addition, lack of awareness about the importance of screening due to poverty or low education may prevent women from having regular screenings that might lead to earlier diagnoses.